jbassin/char_sheets/README.md

 looking for new opportunities to spread his influence.

 #### Description
 Setsu is a 27 year old Yuan-ti.
-He's 5'10" with exceptionally pale skin and jet black hair that he's dyed blond -- as stupid peasants seem to think that's more heroic for some reason.
+He's 5'10" with exceptionally pale skin, green eyes and jet black hair that he's dyed blond -- as stupid peasants seem to think that's more heroic for some reason.
 He has lines of green scales running up his neck and down his arms and legs that he tells people is a curse from a dastardly hag, but is really just because he's a Yuan-Ti.
 He wears elegant clothing emblazoned with whatever the locals think is the mark of a true savior.

 #### Character Sheet
 ```ini